On this page

 The Stakeholder Submission Snapshot is a new report summarising findings from the stakeholder survey which is one of the main inputs informing the SPL.
 The survey targets employers, peak bodies, industry groups, professional organisations, unions, regional representative bodies, and education and training advisory bodies.

-The 2024 SPL Stakeholder Survey is now open for completion and will close on 23 February 2024.
-The survey targets employers, peak bodies, industry groups, professional organisations, unions, regional representative bodies, and education and training advisory bodies.
+The 2024 SPL Stakeholder Survey is now closed.
+The survey targeted employers, peak bodies, industry groups, professional organisations, unions, regional representative bodies, and education and training advisory bodies.

 Methodology Paper